NafiurSiddiqui/scandiweb-ecommerce-test/README.md

 # Scandiweb Junior React Dev Test Project

-This is a assignment project for a junior dev role in Scandiweb.
+This is an assignment project for a junior dev role in Scandiweb.

 ## My takes